Ellipsis: Style

-When text is omitted following a sentence, a normal full stop (period) terminates the sentence, and then a separate three-dot ellipsis is commonly used to indicate one or more subsequent omitted sentences before continuing a longer quotation.
+When text is omitted following a sentence, a period (full stop) terminates the sentence, and a subsequent ellipsis indicates one or more omitted sentences before continuing a longer quotation.
 Business Insider magazine suggests this style and it is also used in many academic journals.
 The Associated Press Stylebook favors this approach.

+When a sentence ends with ellipsis, some style guides indicate there should be four dots; three for ellipsis and a period.
+Chicago advises it, as does the Publication Manual of the American Psychological Association (APA style), while some other style guides do not; the Merriam-Webster Dictionary and related works treat this style as optional, saying that it "may" be used.

 In writing

 In her book on the ellipsis, Ellipsis in English Literature: Signs of Omission, Anne Toner suggests that the first use of the punctuation in the English language dates to a 1588 translation of Terence's Andria, by Maurice Kyffin.
 In this case, however, the ellipsis consists not of dots but of short dashes.
 "Subpuncting" of medieval manuscripts also denotes omitted meaning and may be related.

+The popularity of the ellipsis took off after Kyffin's usage; containing three examples in his 1588 translation of Andria, by the 1627 translation of the same play there were 29 examples of its usage.
+They appear in William Shakespeare's plays in addition to Ben Jonson's.
+In 1634, John Barton, an English schoolmaster, wrote in The Art of Rhetorick that "eclipsis" is much used in playbooks “where they are noted thus ---”.
+In the first folio edition of Shakespeare’s Henry IV, Part 1, Toner writes, "Hotspur dies on a dash", with his last words cut short.

+Different types of ellipsis faced opposition.
+In the 18th-century, Jonathan Swift rhymed "dash" with "printed trash", while Henry Fielding chose the name 'Dash' for an unlikeable character in his 1730 play The Author's Farce.
+It has also been championed by writers such as Percy Bysshe Shelley, Jane Austen and Virginia Woolf.
+According to Toner, an early example of the dot dot dot phrase is in Woolf's short story "An Unwritten Novel" (1920).

 Occasionally, it would be used in pulp fiction and other works of early 20th-century fiction to denote expletives that would otherwise have been censored.